Ruslan-Pantaev/ReactPortfolio/src/routes/api/codecontrol/CodeControl3d_API_Documentation.md

     @access      Public

   - @route       POST api/codecontrol/stats/save
-    @description create/insert new stats based on username and sessionNum query param stats obj has a session_id field that references stats to a particular session
+    @description create/insert new stats based on username, sessionNum and apiKey query params stats obj has a session_id field that references stats to a particular session
     @access      Public

   - @route       GET api/codecontrol/stats/
-    @description find all stats for the player based on username query param
+    @description find all stats for the player based on username and apiKey query params
     @access      Public

   - @route       GET api/codecontrol/stats/load
-    @description get stats based on username and sessionNum query params stats are referenced to the correct player and session
+    @description get stats based on username, sessionNum and apiKey query params stats are referenced to the correct player and session
     @access      Public